osexpert/GoreRemoting/README.md

 You will need to add some hacks yourself if using BinaryFormatter across .NET Framework and .NET

-PS: why won't this be a problem for all serializers?

 ## Performance
 Performance (1MB package size):
 The file copy test:
-.NET 4.8 server\client:
+Grpc.Core .NET 4.8 server\client:
 File sent to server and written by server: 18 seconds (why so slow?)
 File read from server and written by client: 11 seconds

-.NET 6.0 server\client:
+grpc-dotnet .NET 6.0 server\client:
 File sent to server and written by server: 31 seconds (oh noes...)
 File read from server and written by client: 13 seconds

 Update, when using StreamingFuncAttribute\StreamingDoneException (but also using smaller package size, 8KB instead of 1MB):
-.NET 6.0 native server\client:
+Grpc.Core .NET 6.0 server\client:
 File sent to server and written by server: 16 seconds (better) File read from server and written by client: 15 seconds

-.NET 6.0 dotnet server\client:
+grpc-dotnet .NET 6.0 server\client:
-File sent to server and written by server: 22 seconds (dotnet still slower than native)
+File sent to server and written by server: 22 seconds (grpc-dotnet still slower than Grpc.Core)
 File read from server and written by client: 23 seconds (faster before...)

-.NET 4.8 server\client:
+Grpc.Core .NET 4.8 server\client:
 File sent to server and written by server: 15 seconds File read from server and written by client: 15 seconds

-Conclusion: StreamingFuncAttribute\StreamingDoneException does even out the numbers from and to, but Grpc dotnet is still slower.
+Conclusion: StreamingFuncAttribute\StreamingDoneException does even out the numbers from and to, but grpc-dotnet is still slower.

+## Grpc implementations
+Can use both Grpc.Core https://grpc.io/blog/grpc-csharp-future/ and grpc-dotnet https://github.com/grpc/grpc-dotnet.
+But grpc-dotnet is only fully compatible with itself, so I would discourage mixing grpc-dotnet server and Grpc.Core clients.
+Mixing Grpc.Core server and grpc-dotnet clients may work better.
+But best to not mix grpc-dotnet with anything else.
+Reason: under stress will get errors, specifically ENHANCE_YOUR_CALM

 ## grpc-dotnet problems
-When calling the grpc-dotnet server too fast(?), I get ENHANCE_YOUR_CALM\ResourceExhausted\RST_STREAM or similar:
+When calling the grpc-dotnet server too fast(?), I get ENHANCE_YOUR_CALM\RESOURCE_EXHAUSTED(ResourceExhausted)\RST_STREAM or similar:
 Bug filed: https://github.com/grpc/grpc-dotnet/issues/2010
 Workaround added: use a hangup sequence.
 But still, this only workaround the problem when grpc-dotnet is used as both server and client.
-If grpc-dotnet is mixed with grpc-native, the problem still exist, specially when using grpc-native client agains grpc-dotnet server.
+If grpc-dotnet is mixed with Grpc.Core, the problem still exist, specially when using Grpc.Core client agains grpc-dotnet server.